Monday 2 September 2024

 The Bell chimes ding-dong on push then release.

-The bike feels strange to ride, but starting in low gear 1 of 3 helps, and it did not take many rides to learn to ride it.
+The bike feels strange to ride, it is necessary to start in low gear 1 of 3, but it did not take many rides to learn to ride it.
 The direction I go in is determined by the way I wobble, more than any other bike I have ridden.
 The bike is best not ridden fast.
 The pedals are nearer the ground than any other bikes I've ridden and can hit the ground, the manual warns to not let a pedal scrape the ground when leaning into a corner.
-The bike is heavy to pedal up hills and would be helped by having a lower gear provided by a 5-speed gear hub option as well as the lower speed 17 tooth cog.
+The bike is heavy to pedal up hills and would be helped by having a lower gear provided by a 5-speed gear hub option or a lower speed more tooth cog.

 Bikes do vary in how light comfortable, heavy, uncomfortable or stable they are, but there is no real rule about what frame design feature results in.
 This is the lightest adult bike I've experienced and heaviest to pedal but for its very low speed and low gearing.
 Postwar long-wheelbase bikes were the best of the best when Raleigh was at its height.
 This bike has shorter 60mm pedal arms compared to the normal 70mm that adult bikes have had for at least the past 80 years, but that is not enough to make the bike noticeably heavier to pedal.